| Category | Keywords |

 print(response.status_code)

-) in production.Project: Weather App
+import numpy as np) for readability.from module import *) in production.Project: Weather App

-: helper functions (formatting, error handling)All parts communicate via module imports.
+main.py: user interfaceweather.py: handles API requestsutils.py: helper functions (formatting, error handling)All parts communicate via module imports.